-E.R.
-Engdahl, Department of Physics, University of Colorado at Boulder, Boulder, CO 80309-0390, USA. (engdahl@ciei.colorado.edu) Abstract.
-We assess the ability of a global 3-D seismic model of the crust and upper mantle (CUB2.0) to locate seismic events using regional travel time data alone (epicentral distances $< 20^{\circ}$).
-Assessments are based on a "Ground Truth" (GT) data base comprising nearly 1000 uncommonly well located events which occur in 23 event clusters across Eurasia and North Africa, groomed P and P_n arrival time data observed at regional distances from individual events, and about 1000 empirical phase path anomalies produced from event clusters.
-Evidence is presented that supports the conversion of the shear velocities (v_s) in CUB2.0 to compressional velocities (v_p) in the upper manthe using the thermoelastic properties of an assumed mantle composition rather than traditional empirical scaling relationships.
+[1] We assess the ability of a global three-dimensional (3D) seismic model of the crust and upper mantle (CUB2.0) to locate seismic events using regional travel time data alone (epicentral distances <20°).
+Assessments are based on a "ground truth" (GT) database, comprising nearly 1000 uncommonly well-located events which occur in 23 event clusters across Eurasia and North Africa, groomed P and $P_n$ arrival time data observed at regional distances from individual events, and $\sim 1000$ empirical phase path anomalies produced from event clusters.
+Evidence is presented that supports the conversion of the shear velocities $(v_s)$ in CUB2.0 to compressional velocities $(v_p)$ in the upper mantle using the thermoelastic properties of an assumed mantle composition rather than traditional empirical scaling relationships.
 Two principal results are presented.
-First, this 3-D v_p model fits the empirical P and P_n phase path anomalies very well in both pattern and absolute level.
-Second, location assessments demonstrate that intrinsic regional location accuracy is ~ 5 km using the 3-D v_p model and ~10 km using the 1-D model AK135.
-These findings highlight the importance of GT data bases in assessing regional travel time models and establish that a global 3-D v_s model, together with v_p inferred from it, provide a solid basis on which to build improvements in regional location capabilities.
+First, this 3D $v_p$ model fits the empirical P and $P_n$ phase path anomalies very well in both pattern and absolute level.
+Second, location assessments demonstrate that intrinsic regional location accuracy is $\sim$ 5 km using the 3D $v_p$ model and $\sim$ 10 km using the 1D model AK135.
+These findings highlight the importance of GT databases in assessing regional travel time models and establish that a global 3D $v_s$ model, together with $v_p$ inferred from it, provides a solid basis on which to build improvements in regional location capabilities.
+INDEX TERMS: 7218 Seismology: Lithosphere and upper mantle; 7203 Seismology: Body wave propagation; 7219 Seismology: Nuclear explosion seismology; 7230 Seismology: Seismicity and seismotectonics; KEYWORDS: seismic locations, tomography, mantle, crust, surface waves